 At Fiumicino, Lauda meets the pilot of his personal plane to reach Salzburg in the afternoon.
 On Tuesday, he will be back in Maranello to carry out tests ahead of the Race of Champions which will be held at Brands Hatch, and the third official appointment which will take place in the United States, at Long Beach.

 "The one in Long Beach will be an absolutely new circuit, I have never seen it.
-I know it will be raced on city streets, so much so that Americans are already talking about it as the Monte Carlo of California.
-However, it is not a circuit that worries me, on the contrary: these are our favorites".
+I know it will be raced on city streets, so much so that Americans are already talking about it as the Monte-Carlo of California.
+However, it is not a circuit that worries me, on the contrary: these are our favourites".